 The actuation force is the measure of the amount of energy that is required to actuate the key.
 The most common Cherry MX switches range from 45g (grams-force) to 60g.
 However, less common switches have even high actuation forces.
 The Cherry MX SuperBlack, are designed for spacebars and has an actuation force of 150g.

 As explained earlier, the actuation force is the amount of energy you will need to apply to the key to get it to engage.
 There is considerable variance in Cherry switches when it comes to actuation force.
 Some switches only require a light touch while others require a significant amount of force to engage and begin to feel more like a traditional typewriter.
-Here is a full list of the actuation force for the full line of Cherry MX switches:

 - Cherry MX Black 60g